The contest runs from March 20th through June 20th, 2019

 * Entries must be submitted electronically (see below).

-* Winners and the short list to be announced on June 10th, 2019
+* Winners and the shortlist to be announced on September 10th, 2019

 * Copyright of manuscripts remains to the author.

-All prize-winners and shortlisted writers have to renew their approval for the publishing of the anthology till the end of August 2019.
+All prize-winners and shortlisted writers have to renew their approval for the publishing of the anthology till the 1st of October, 2019.

 PRIZES & HONORABLE MENTIONS

-First prize winner can choose his/her preferred week of his/her stay in 2019 or 2020 except for the dates between July 1st – August 25th.
+First prize winner can choose his/her preferred week of stay in 2020 except for the dates between July 15th – August 30th.
+First prize winner have to decide about the dates of his/her staying till (at the latest) 10th of February 2020.

-Three more prizes will get a free copy of the book with the winning stories of our contest & a certificate & a Greek handmade ceramic designed especially for the contest from the collection of Artifacts Clayart.
+The three prize winners will also get a free copy of the book with the winning stories of our contest & certification document & a Greek handmade ceramic from the collection of Artifacts plus publication in the anthology of the shortlisted stories of the contest (Greek section), translated in Greek –and of course a free copy of this book too!

-All the shortlisted stories (number according to the submissions) will be published in an anthology.
-The book will be released through “Strange Days” publications and www.amazon.com in October, 2019.
+- All the shortlisted stories will be published in the anthology.
+The book will be released through “Strange Days” publications and www.amazon.com in November, 2019.
 All the shortlisted writers will also get a free copy of the book!
-The anthology also include the first prize story translated to Greek.
+(We send the books to your address once.
+In case of return we can’t repeat it).

 ENTRY FORM AND PAYMENT